twse/random-stuff/README.md

 ﻿# Index
 * **FontCreator Data Files and Registry Keys.md**: Contains the data files, fun facts, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who may have Mozilla Bugzilla profiles.
-This includes legacy contributors who have not updated their email address on Mozilla Bugzilla.
+This includes legacy contributors who have not created their account or updated their email address on Mozilla Bugzilla.
 It does not include the Mozilla Bugzilla email addresses.
-* **SitePal Forum Drug Words.htm**: Shows a list of medicine product brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).
+* **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts
-Created with CrystalTile2 and FontCreator 5.0 and 5.6.
+Created with CrystalTile2 and edited with old versions of FontCreator.
 All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license (see the license agreement field in the fonts).
 * **Cyrano Text**: Based on [Cyrano Nouveau](https://www.typophile.com/node/64838) (2009) by Tim Mott (MrMoto) with revised glyphs and support for more glyphs.
 Both fonts are named after the French dramatist/movie Cyrano de Bergerac.
 * **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.